-13. During the last few years the power of the vassal state of Palmyra had been steadily growing under its prince Odænathus; and when, after his death, his widow Zenobia aspired to independence from Rome, one of her first movements was to occupy Egypt.
-Odænathus, it is true, had been made by Gallienus commander of the Eastern provinces, in which Egypt would be included; but he had never been recognised there.
-An Egyptian named Timagenes, in the first country; and, in response to his invitation, Zenobia sent an army of seventy thousand men, under Zabdas.
-The Romans, however, though inferior in numbers, made a dogged resistance: they were at first defeated; but when the main Palmyrene army withdrew, leaving a small garrison of some five thousand men, these were expelled by Probus, a Roman general.
-Zabdas and Timagenes thereon returned, and were defeated by Probus; but when he attempted to cut off their retreat near Babylon, the superior local knowledge of Timagenes secured the victory for the Palmyrenes, and Probus committed suicide.
-(217)
+country; and, in response to his invitation, Zenobia sent an army of seventy thousand men, under Zabdas.
+The Romans, however, though inferior in numbers, made a dogged resistance: they were at first defeated ; but when the main Palmyrene army withdrew, leaving a small garrison of some five thousand men, these were expelled by Probus, a Roman general.
+Zabdas and Timagenes thereon returned, and were defeated by Probus; but when he attempted to cut off their retreat near Babylon, the superior local knowledge of Timagenes secured the victory for the Palmyrenes, and Probus committed suicide.(217)

 14. During the whole of the reign of Claudius the authority of the Roman government in Egypt was practically confined to Alexandria.
 The Palmyrenes had allied themselves with the Blemmyes, who were of kindred Arab race, and from their homes above the First Cataract of the Nile had recently been threatening the Roman frontier, which had remained undisturbed since the days of Augustus.
-They year of Claudius, invited the Palmyrenes to enter the [268 A.D.
+They possibly found support also at Koptos, where a corps of Palmyrene archers had been stationed by the Roman government.
+The two Arab tribes now ruled the whole of Upper Egypt, and finally possessed themselves, in part at least, of Alexandria.(218)

-Fig. 69.-Miniature altar.
+FIG. 69.-Miniature altar.
 (Petrie Collection.)

-Fig. 70.-Altar of M. Aurelius Belakabos: from Koptos.
-(Photo. by W. M. F. Petrie.)
+FIG. 70.-Altar of M. Aurelius Belakabos: from Koptos.
+(Photo, by W. M. F. Petrie.)